 The following is the normal pattern of study for a full-time student, completing the programme within 12 calendar months.

-Semester 1:
+Semester 1: Three compulsory technical modules.

-Four modules, including two compulsory and two optional modules.
 Examinations are held in January.

-Semester 2:

-Four modules, including Project Preparation and three optional modules.
+Semester 2: Four optional modules.
 Examinations are held in May/June.